Diastasis Recti Self-Check

 *Slightly lift your head and neck off the floor

-How to Repair
+How to Repair Diastasis Recti

-Abdominal separation is resolved when either your muscles have pulled back together to less than two finger widths, or when you can feel that your midline has become strong and flexible.
+Abdominal separation is resolved when either your muscles have pulled back together to less than two finger widths.
+Or when you can feel that your midline has become strong and flexible.
 Once you reach this point, you will no longer feel a hole anywhere in your abdomen.